-This Lobster Pizza with Spinach and Gouda is a decadent treat for any night of week!
-Use a store bought pizza crust for this Lobster Pizza!
-It’s quick!
+This Lobster Pizza with Spinach and Gouda is a decadent treat for any night of the week.
+Use a store-bought pizza crust for this Lobster Pizza.
+It’s quick.

 My husband’s nephew, well not really, his 2nd cousin once removed, but he’s slightly older than our eldest son and it’s just easier to say Uncle and Aunt for his four year old.

 Okay are you still with me?
 My nephew and his four year old have been coming over most Sunday afternoons for dinner and fun.
 Wayne is a stupendous cook in his own right and we have a blast hanging in the kitchen and coming up with fun stuff to eat!
 His four year old will absolutely eat ANYTHING you put in front of him, I love it!

 So the boys had it in their heads that they wanted Lobster Alfredo a few weeks ago.
 But REAL Alfredo as my nephew says, “F&%@ that Cashew milk!” …. in other words, heavy cream!
 So, feeling a bit sorry myself since I couldn’t eat it, I said OK but I need a cup or so for my own dish.